 Christians promoted the radical idea that all people, regardless of race, nationality, gender, or social status, belonged in communion with God.
 They had a Greek word for this: “katholikos,” meaning of the whole.
 The Latin word for this is “universalis” – or universal in English.

 Much later, the philosophers of the 17th and 18th centuries formulated the idea of universal rights.
-We find this idea of the image of God and universal rights in the Declaration of Independence, which states: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights.”
+We find these ideas of the image of God and universal rights in the Declaration of Independence, which states: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights.”

-The Greeks and Romans didn’t have this concept, and so slavery was an accepted practice in the Roman Empire and ancient Greece, just like in the rest of the world.
+The Greeks and Romans didn’t have this concept, and so slavery was an accepted practice in the Roman Empire and ancient Greece, just like in the rest of the world at that time.

 America and other colonies also had slavery in the beginning, but due to the idea of universal rights, Christians in Britain and America started a movement to end it.

 The ideas from these three ancient cities have not only shaped the West but have changed the whole world.
 Science and reason brought us cars, electricity, and space travel.
-Christianity ended slavery across the globe and brought us universal rights.
+Christianity worked to end slavery across the globe and brought us universal rights.
 And it all began in Athens, Rome, and Jerusalem.